azoth-lang/azoth.language.reference/src/structured-concurrency.md

 }
 ```

-**TODO:** Should the function run all the callback thread or the thread pool?
+**TODO:** Should the function run on the callback thread or the thread pool?

 ### Awaiting Blocking APIs